Customize and Install a Form

 • component labels

-• cell alignment and width
+• alignment and width

 • border (width and color)